El Congreso de Pueblos de Habla Española: Ties to The Popular Front

 Although no concrete ties have been found to link El Congreso with the Communist Party, it was modeled on similar principles to many organizations that comprised the far left leaning “Popular Front” coalition that fought against racial and class oppression.
 The structure and goals of El Congreso led many to believe that it was patterned after the National Negro Congress organized by the Communist Party in 1935.
-Besides these rumored ties to the Communist Party, El Congreso’s involvement with labor organizing and organizations such as the CIO led to increasing F.B.I scrutiny during WWII leading up to the anti-communist fervor of the 1950s.
+Besides these rumored ties to the Communist Party, El Congreso’s involvement with labor organizing and organizations such as the CIO led to increasing FBI scrutiny during WWII leading up to the anti-communist fervor of the 1950s.